jelastic/jelastic-calculator-widget/README.md

 ![Jelastic marketplace screenshot](screenshot.png)

-If needed, you can adjust the widget by tuning predefined ranges and values or customize the whole widget by taking a look at its source code
+If needed, you can adjust the widget by tuning predefined ranges and values or customize the whole widget by adjusting its source code.

 ###Customize Widget Parameters